pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2023-04-28-date-cookies.markdown

 - Blend the <a href='/misc/fruit#dates'>dates</a> in a <a href='https://amzn.to/4q0AUjI'>food processor</a>.
 Blend in <a href='/misc/nuts#almonds'>nut flour</a> too.
 Blend until you have a crumbly looking dough, but slightly sticky

-- Add the rest of the ingredients (except for the chocolate chips) and blend to combine
+- Add the rest of the ingredients (except for the <a href='/misc/chocolate-benefits'>chocolate chips</a>) and blend to combine

-- Fold in chocolate chips.
+- Fold in <a href='/misc/chocolate-benefits'>chocolate chips</a>.
 Let the batter chill in the fridge for an hour to make it easier to work with
 - <img src='/assets/Food/Healthier Dessert/Date Cookie/date-cookie-4.jpg' alt='' class='instruction-image'>

 - Scoop and roll into balls.
 Place on the <a href='https://amzn.to/45sRAsB'>cookie sheet</a>.
 Lightly press down, and shape into a circle.
 Wetting your hands a little helps the dough from sticking everywhere